steveJ34/DA2_Term/Docs/README.md

 * Codes - the scripts used for cleaning and analysing the data
 * Data - raw and clean data of NBA salaries and player statistics
 * Docs - final analysis reports in pdf and html formats
-* nba_variables - summary of the variables used for the analysis

 ### Link to the repository: https://github.com/steveJ34/DA2_Term